bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 This is how the iterable/iterator stuff works.

 In our case, Iterable is `someArray` - which has a special property `Symbol.iterator` whose value is a method.
 Calling this method returns a iterable (`iter`), which has `.next()` method.
 Calling this method returns all the values one-by-one.
-Normally, you have to support this protocol defining these methods manually, but Array already has definition for these.

 ## On arrays

 Array has in-built support for iterable/iterator protocol, through prototype.
-Array.prototype has this method with key `Symbol.iterator`, which creates a ArrayIterator.
+Array.prototype has a method with key `Symbol.iterator`, which creates a ArrayIterator.

 ArrayIterator internally contains these properties -
 * [[ IteratedArrayLike ]] - which points back to the actual array.